 Read More: Best Korean Dramas of All Time

 8. Oh My Ghost!
 (2015)

-A borderline comedy fantasy series ‘Oh My Ghost!’ is a definite respite from the same old romance dramas and thrillers and is a great one at that.
-The primary character of the story is Bong-sun, a sous-chef at a local restaurant who isn’t interested in anything at all, doesn’t have any friends, has an arrogant and domineering boss Sun-woo and to add to her woes, thanks to her grandma who practices Shamanism, she also sees ghosts in her leisure time (wink!).
+A borderline comedy fantasy series, ‘Oh My Ghost!’ is a definite respite from the same old romance dramas and thrillers that we’ve gotten so used to watching.
+The primary character of the story is Bong-sun, a sous-chef at a local restaurant who isn’t interested in anything at all, doesn’t have any friends, has an arrogant and domineering boss Sun-woo and to add to her woes — thanks to her grandma who practices Shamanism — she also sees ghosts in her leisure time (wink!).
 Adding to her misfortunes, Bong-sun gets possessed by the ghost of a virgin girl Soon-ae who died mysteriously and is now a ghost.
 With Soon-ae assuming her personality on Bong-sun’s body, her lust and the urge to end her virginity kicks off and she seduces all the men who come her way, starting with Sun-woo.
-While there is a hilarious angle to the tv show, there is also a side story which runs around the disappearance and death of Soon-ae.
+While there is a hilarious angle to the show, there is also a side story which runs around the disappearance and death of Soon-ae.

 Read More: Best Korean Movies You Can Watch Online

 Here’s a crime show where suspense, gore, supernatural and fantasy are all part of it – the deadly combination to concoct a near-perfect web series.
 Ah, and the romance too, of course.
 It is a thriller with a complex story full of important details you might miss out on at first, only to realise their importance as the plot moves forward.
 The acting stands out, the grabbing twists are right on the spot and the never-ending suspenseful events are enough to have you hooked for the entirety of the season.
 Let’s just say it’s about a case of intriguing serial murders, a grim reaper, a possessed detective and a girl who can see death.
 Now would be the right time to press the play button.